Stochastic convective Brinkman-Forchheimer equations on general Unbounded Domains: Stationary solutions and stability

 is satisfied.
-Our next aim is to discuss about the existence and uniqueness of weak solutions of the system \eqref{3pp1}. \begin{theorem} For every $\f\in\V'$ and $r\geq 1$, there exists at least one weak solution of the system \eqref{3pp1}.
-For $r>3$, if
+Our next aim is to discuss the existence and uniqueness of weak solutions of the system \eqref{3pp1}. \begin{theorem} For every $\f\in\V'$ and $r> 3$, there exists at least one weak solution to the system \eqref{3pp1}, and if

-where $\eta$ is defined in \eqref{215}, then the solution of \eqref{3pp2} is unique.
-For $r=3$, the condition given in \eqref{8pp5} becomes $\mu\geq \frac{1}{2\beta}$. \end{theorem} \begin{proof} (i) We show the existence of weak solution to \eqref{3pp1} (equivalently the existence of \eqref{3pp2}) by applying a Faedo-Galerkin approximation technique.
-Let $\{e_k\}$ be eigenfunctions of the Stokes operator defined in the previous section.
-For a fixed positive integer $m$, we look for a function $\u_m\in\V$ of the form and
+where $\varrho$ is defined in \eqref{215}, then the solution of \eqref{3pp1} is unique.
+For $r=3$ with $\mu\geq \frac{1}{2\beta}$, there exists a unique weak solution to the system \eqref{3pp1}. \end{theorem} \begin{proof} (i) We show the existence of weak solution to the system \eqref{3pp1} (equivalently the existence of \eqref{3pp2}) by applying the Faedo-Galerkin approximation technique.
+Let $\{\bolde_k\}_{k\in\N}$ be eigenfunctions of the compact operator defined in \eqref{L3}.
+For a fixed positive integer $m$, we look for a function $\u^m_{\infty}\in\V$ of the form and

 for $k=1,\ldots,m$.
 Equivalently, the equation \eqref{8p5} can also be written as